 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is a very time-consuming, expensive and uncertain process that takes years to complete.
 Our operations have consumed substantial amounts of cash since inception, and we expect our expenses to increase in connection with our ongoing activities, particularly as we conduct clinical trials of, and seek marketing approval for, ORIC-101 and advance our other programs.
 Even if one or more of the product candidates that we develop is approved for commercial sale, we anticipate incurring significant costs associated with sales, marketing, manufacturing and distribution activities.
 Our expenses could increase beyond expectations if we are required by the FDA, the European Medicines Agency (EMA) or other regulatory agencies to perform clinical trials or preclinical studies in addition to those that we currently anticipate.
 Other unanticipated costs may also arise.
 Because the design and outcome of our planned and anticipated clinical trials are highly uncertain, we cannot reasonably estimate the actual amount of resources and funding that will be necessary to successfully complete the development and commercialization of any product candidate we develop.
 We have not yet met with the FDA to discuss any of our product candidates or development programs, and we are not permitted to market or promote ORIC-101, or any other product candidate, before we receive marketing approval from the FDA.
-We also expect to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in order to continue our operations.

-As of March 31, 2020, we had \$79.4 million in cash and cash equivalents.
-We expect our current cash and cash equivalents, including the net proceeds from the IPO, will be sufficient to fund our current operating plan into 2023.
-Our estimate as to how long we expect the net proceeds from our IPO, together with our existing cash and cash equivalents, to be able to continue to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
+As of March 31, 2021, we had \$278.1 million in cash, cash equivalents and short-term investments.
+In April 2020, we received \$138.0 million of gross proceeds from the issuance of common stock upon the completion of our IPO.
+After deducting underwriting discounts and commissions and other offering expenses of \$12.8 million, the net proceeds we received from our IPO were approximately \$125.2 million.
+In November 2020, we received \$133.3 million of gross proceeds from the issuance of common stock upon the completion of a follow-on offering.
+After deducting underwriting discounts and commissions and other offering expenses of \$8.5 million, the net proceeds we received from the transaction were approximately \$124.8 million.
+Based on our current operating plan, we believe that our existing cash, cash equivalents and short-term investments will be sufficient to fund our operations into the second half of 2023.
+Our estimate as to how long we expect our existing cash, cash equivalents, and short-term investments, to be able to continue to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.